rarylson/update-conf.py/README.md

 `update-conf.py` will use the global config file (`/etc/update-conf.py.conf`) or the user-home config file (`~/.update-conf.py.conf`) if they exist.

-When installing via the source distribution, the global config file (`/etc/update-conf.py.conf`) will be automatically created.

-However, when installing via the binary wheel distribution, the config file installation will be skipped.
-But you can use the sample config file as a start point:
+You can use the the sample config file (provided within the distributed package) as a start point:

 ```sh
 cp {prefix}/share/update-conf.py/update-conf.py.conf /etc/update-conf.py.conf